t-ranna/leetcode_dsa/README.md

 # DSA

 Welcome to the leetcode_dsa repository!
-This repository contains solutions to various Data Structures and Algorithms (DSA) problems.
+This repository contains solutions to various Data Structures and Algorithms (DSA) problems from LeetCode.

 ## Introduction